xerakt/xerakt/README.md

 <br>

-element descriptor token can have child tokens[^1] (that represent the child nodes of the DOM element represented by that element descriptor token) as value of the `child` or `children` property;
+element descriptor token can have child tokens[^1] (that represent the child nodes of the DOM element represented by that element descriptor token) as a value of its `child` or `children` property;

-any token can be used as the child token of an element descriptor token;
+any token can be used as a child token of an element descriptor token;

 `child` and `children` property names are synonymous, you can choose either one: